 Bluestockings — A Radical Bookstore Treasure in NYC’s Lower East Side

 Do you remember feminist bookstores (for those of you old enough to remember, that is)?
 Oh, and do you remember independent bookstores in Manhattan?
-As of this writing, there are only 13 feminist bookstores in North America, down from about 120 in the mid-nineties.
-And there are only a handful of indie bookstores left in Manhattan, though mercifully, there are a bunch in Brooklyn and Queens (see this great listing).
+For a while, there were less than a dozen, but that seems to be on the upswing, and amazingly, there are lots and lots of indie bookstores in Brooklyn and Queens.

-One of Manhattan’s few independent bookstores (and only feminist bookstore) is one of my favorite places, Bluestockings, located in the lively Lower East Side.
+One of Manhattan’s few independent bookstores (and only feminist bookstore) is Bluestockings, located in the lively Lower East Side.

 It’s more than than a repository for feminist thought; their shelves are filled with a beautifully curated selection of more than 6,000 titles on queer and gender studies, resistance/liberation, capitalism, climate, race, and a selection of rad children’s books.
 Also on the shelves are zines, journals, and poetry collections.